fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/tutorials/first_chart.md

 Now that our server is running, let's create a sample project in Node.js.

 First, create an empty directory for your project.
-You can create your project directory in any location:
+You can create your project's directory in any location:

 ```bash
 $ mkdir fusionexport-hello-world